fiiohna/fiiohna/README.md

 - I'm a Penultimate Student at Singapore Management University (SMU), pursuing Information Systems (With a major in Digitalisation and Cloud Solutions)

-- My interest lies in cloud computing and cybersecurity
+- I'm interested in cloud computing and cybersecurity!

 <h3 align="left">Connect with me:</h3>
 <p align="left">